ericyoc/GIS_unemploy_interactive_poc/README.md

 1. **Data Retrieval:**
    - WA and CA Geographical data: Downloaded from the US Census Bureau
-   - WA and CA Unemployment data: Fetched from the Washington State Employment Security Department
+   - WA and CA Unemployment data: Fetched from the State Employment Security Department

 2. **Data Processing:**
    - County names are normalized and matched between datasets